webix-hub/docs/data/desktop/custom_serverside.md

 });
 ~~~

-Form [getValues()](api/link/ui.form_getvalues.md) returns data from all fields as JSON object - just what is required for params sent via Ajax.
+Form [getValues()](api/link/ui.form_getvalues.md) returns data from all fields as JSON object - just what is required for parameters sent via Ajax.

 For tuning responses scroll down a little bit.
 For learning Webix  API for Ajax operations - go [there](helpers/ajax_operations.md).

 ##Tuning ServerSide Response {#response}

-For each query you should tune response, which can be either **plain text** or **JSON object** with necesary params:
+For each query you should tune response, which can be either **plain text** or **JSON object** with necessary parameters:

 ~~~php
 //plain text on failure